EmptyString1999/Image-to-ASCII-converter/README.md

    - 0.81083

 ## Future plans for project
-- [ ] Make it use more characters than just 1s and 0s (this will be done by color density)
+- [x] Make it use more characters than just 1s and 0s (this will be done by color density)
-- [ ] Add a propper interface rather than having users go through code
+- [x] Add a propper interface rather than having users go through code
+- [ ] Add a GUI